 So if you do have what it takes to become a messenger then there are certain rules that you have to live by.
 Always keep random pieces of paper in your back spokes.
 Drink coffee at least three times a day at Portland Coffee House on Alder and Broadway.
 Never turn your walkie talkie volume down when you walk into an office.
 Eat lunch sitting against a blank wall in front of the US Bancorp tower where you can make fun of people in suits.
 Always make fun of people in suits.
 Get an ironic tattoo.
 Talk about how everyone has fixies now and you're thinking about getting a mountain bike.
 If you can do that, then I have a cute little cocker spaniel I need sent across town by 5:30.

+If you have ever put on a pair of jeans in under 5 minutes then they're definitely not skinny jeans.
+And they're probably at least 2 sizes too big.
+What you need to do is immediately give those pants away and head to your nearest Buffalo Exchange to get some pants that will put you on the road to underground.
+To understand why skinny jeans are so underground its important to understand the history of the jean.
+Since jeans and useless history are both underground this is a double-whammy.
+Don't say double-whammy too much though because that's not underground at all.
 Jeans started as a form of dyed cotton material known as dungaree that was exported from India in the 16th century.
 Sailors would literally take a piece of this stuff and improvise a pair of pants using nothing but a huge knife, some thick rope, and a parrot.
 In the 1850's a German merchant guy named Levi Strauss started selling mass-produced jeans to gold miners during the gold rush in California.
 Like everything that hits California, the trend caught on like wildfire and pretty soon everyone was wearing "Levi's" so that they could pretend they were a gold miner and everyone would think they were cool.
 This is an important point in jean history because from this point on all jeans would be qualified as falling into one of two categories: cool, or un-cool.

 In the 50's and 60's rock-and-rollers taught us that jeans didn't have to be loosey-goosey like a working man's pant.
 They told us to be proud of our junk by wearing pants that would cut off the circulation to most of our lower body.
 Thank you to people like Robert Plant for this very important lesson (anyone who's seen "The Song Remains the Same" knows exactly what I'm talking about).